madprops/nap/README.md

 `argtail:` Get the rest of the arguments.

-## Parsing
+# Parsing

-There is no automatic type parsing of the string values.
-This is left to the user to handle.
+These functions take 2 arguments, the first one is the name of the argument, the second is the default value to use if it fails.
+It returns a value (not the default) if a) the argument was used and b) the value can be parsed correctly.

+`argval_int:` Parse to int

+`argval_float:` Parse to float

+`argval_bool:` Parse to bool

+`argval_string:` Return value unchanged

 ## Help